ianmurfinxyz/pixiretro/README.md

 ## What's this?

-Pixiretro is a game engine I made to develop small pixel art retor arcade games like pacman, space invaders, snake and donkey kong.
+Pixiretro is a game engine I made to develop small pixel art retro arcade games like Pacman, Space Invaders :space_invader:, Snake :snake: and Donkey Kong.

 ## Features